fraserbenjamin/chrome-allow-copy-paste/README.md

 ## Development

-You can work on the HTML files individually using `npm install` and `npm run dev` which will start the tailwind cli to auto-generate your css.
+You can work on the HTML files individually using `npm install` and `npm run dev` which will start the Tailwind CLI to auto-generate your CSS.

 To deploy the extension to the Chrome Web Store a zip file can be created by running `npm run build` and the output file can be found in the root directory named `chrome-allow-copy-paste.zip`.